Maureen T. DeSimone

 - Honorable Mention, Brief Award

-- Jurisprudence Award in Constitutional Law (awarded to the highest grade in the class)
+- Jurisprudence Awards in Constitutional Law and Commercial Law Survey (awarded to the highest grade in the class)

-- Authored “Insta-Famous: Challenges and Obstacles Facing Bloggers and Social Media Personalities in Defamation Cases” which will be published by American University’s law journal “The Modern American” in the Spring 2018 publication.
+- Authored “Insta-Famous: Challenges and Obstacles Facing Bloggers and Social Media Personalities in Defamation Cases”.
+Published by the American University’s law journal “The Modern American” in the Spring 2018 publication.

 - Research and Edited Software Licensing: 2016 edition (Lexis/Nexis and Computer Contracts 2016 Edition, Matthew Bender).
 Acknowledgement given. ▪Researched, Edited, and Contributed Example to Driverless Car Makers Should Not Get a Liability Free Pass, ABA FOR LAW STUDENTS, at https://abaforlawstudents.com/2016/11/17/torts-liability-and-driverless- car-makers/ (2016).
 Acknowledgement given.